 Men usually make the first move in dating scenarios, which puts a woman in the position of turning down the men she is not attracted to.
-Men get used to the fact that they have to put in effort to date a woman.
-They also get used to the fact that women often give little positive encouragement, which they attribute to shyness or modesty.
-This is partly true but these qualities come from being unresponsive.
+Men get used to having to pursue a woman.
+Men also accept that women often give little positive encouragement, which they attribute to shyness or modesty.
+This is often true but these qualities are a result of being unresponsive.

 Being a woman is a terribly difficult task, since it consists principally in dealing with men.
 (Joseph Conrad 1913)